goweiting/carneades-ext/system/README.md

 > This requires at least one applicable argument prop *p* and no applicable aarguments con *p*.

 Reference: Bas van Gijzel and Henrik Nilsson, [*Haskell Gets Argumentative*](http://www.cs.nott.ac.uk/~psxbv/Papers/tfp2012_abstract.pdf) in Trends in Functional Programming: 13th International Symposium, TFP 2012, St. Andrews, UK, June 12-14, 2012, Revised Selected Papers

-*Side note: ',' was used as SEQUENCE_SEPARATOR at first, but changed to '|' instead.
-This design decision is due to the fact that ',' is widely prevalent in natural language, in comparison to '|', and should not be an exception in string*